 Some of the best things in life are free!
 Here in Tarrytown and Sleepy Hollow you can:

 Trace Ichabod Crane’s flight from the headless horseman up the Albany Post Road from the site of a former Van Tassel homestead in the center of Tarrytown to the yard of the Old Dutch Church in Sleepy Hollow.
 The route covers a little more than a mile and can easily be followed on foot or by car.
 Galloping is optional.
-Just don’t expect to find the “Western Woods” or anything else from Tim Burton’s 1999 movie Sleepy Hollow.
-Burton’s production was only loosely based on Washington Irving’s short story, and was filmed largely in Hertfordshire, England.
+Just don’t expect to find scenes from the Fox TV show Sleepy Hollow or Tim Burton’s 1999 movie Sleepy Hollow.
+Both productions are only loosely based on Washington Irving’s short story.
+The TV show is mostly filmed in North Carolina, Burton’s largely in Hertfordshire, England.
 The original bridge where Ichabod lost the race is long gone, but there’s a rustic bridge inside Sleepy Hollow Cemetery that makes a good souvenir photo.

 Visit the grave of Washington Irving, author of “The Legend of Sleepy Hollow” and “Rip Van Winkle.”
 Other famous residents in Sleepy Hollow Cemetery include Elizabeth Arden, Andrew Carnegie, Walter Chrysler, Leona Helmsley, and William Rockefeller.
 Sleepy Hollow Cemetery is open from 8:30 am to 4:30 daily.
 No admission fees, no parking fees (organized tours and tour buses are the exceptions—email email@example.com to make arrangements for your group).
 Free maps are available at the gate and in PDF format here.
 The cemetery also offers guided day and evening walking tours for a fee.